How Egg-laying Hens Are Farmed and Killed

 Feather pecking, cannibalism and debeaking

 Feather pecking can commence when chicks are just a few weeks old and then develop into IFP.
 It can also spread rapidly within a flock as a learned behaviour.
-Feather pecking leads to increasingly exposed patches of skin, which becomes red and sore.
-A visibly open wound or blood can then drive hens to cannibalism
+Feather pecking leads to increasingly exposed patches of skin, which become red and sore.
+A visibly open wound or blood can then drive hens to cannibalism.

 ‘Aggressive pecking’ is directed at the head of another bird and ‘feather pecking’ is directed at the plumage.
-Hens will often rip out the feathers of other hens, or even peck them to death and engage in cannibalism.
-When hens injure and kill one another in this way, it damages the producer’s bottom line so it is in the interests of the egg industry to minimise these injuries.
+Hens will often rip out the feathers of other hens or even peck them to death and engage in cannibalism.
+When hens injure and kill one another in this way, it damages the producer’s profit margin so it is in the interests of the egg industry to minimise these injuries.

-Hens kept in both types of cage system are, therefore, routinely debeaked to prevent injury from aggressive cage-mates – a problem caused by the intensive conditions in which they are forced to live.
+Hens kept in cage systems are, therefore, routinely debeaked to prevent injury from aggressive cage-mates – a problem caused by the intensive conditions in which they are forced to live.

-Due to the substantial body of evidence against the humaneness of beak trimming, a ban has been discussed in the UK since early 2011.
-Debeaking isn’t used, or has been prohibited, in several European countries, such as Germany, Norway, Finland, Sweden, Austria and Denmark.
-A UK ban has been postponed multiple times, following advice from Farm Animal Welfare Council (FAWC), until it can be demonstrated under commercial conditions that laying hens could be managed without beak trimming.
+Due to the substantial body of evidence against the inhumane practice of beak trimming, a ban has been discussed in the UK for years.
+Debeaking isn’t used, or has been prohibited, in several European countries, such as Germany, Norway, Finland, Sweden, Austria and Denmark – all of which use higher welfare methods to reduce stress, and therefore pecking, amongst the birds.
+A UK ban has been postponed multiple times, following advice from Farm Animal Welfare Council, until it can be demonstrated under commercial conditions that laying hens could be managed without beak trimming.

 The main reason for stereotypical and aggressive behaviour in laying hens is squarely down to the unnatural way they are kept, which – even in higher welfare cases – does not truly reflect their natural state nor allow them to express all natural behaviours.